MArpogaus/bernstein_flow/README.md

 You can find more examples in the `ipynb` directory.

-## Theory

-### Normalizing Flows for Conditional Density Estimation

-Real-world regression problems are often not deterministic, meaning that for every possible input vector *x* a whole range of outputs *y* are probable.
-In such cases it is not sufficient to just predict a single point, but rather the conditioned probability density function *p(y|x)* for *y* given the input *x*.
-This class of machine learning problems is commonly referred to as conditional density estimation (CDE).

-Normalizing flows (NF) [1] are transformation models that can be used for density estimation.
-Instead of parametrizing a density function to fit the shape of the desired conditional probability distribution, they use a single simple probability density function, usually a Gaussian, as a *base distribution* and pass it through a series of special transformation functions until it is most similar to the empirical *data distribution*.
-This composition of simple transformation functions allows NF based models to be very expressive, while staying computational efficient [2].
-Conditioned normalizing flows can be used for complex CDE, without assuming much about their shape [3, 4].
-Their expressiveness, however, is highly dependent on the flexibility of the used transformation functions.

 The following illustration shows a conditioned normalizing flow model, transforming a complex conditioned distribution step by step to a simple Gaussian distribution, conditioned on some value *x*.
 The visualization was inspired by [17].

 ![](gfx/conditioned_normalizing_flow.svg)